oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/remove-pdb/remove-pdb.md

 ## Task 2: Unplug a PDB from the root container

-Oracle Enterprise Manager provides an option to unplug PDBs from the database instance home page.
+Oracle Enterprise Manager provides an option to manage PDBs from the database instance home page.
 This option is not available on the CDB or PDB home page.

 In this task, you will unplug the PDB, namely *PDB2*, from the root container using Oracle Enterprise Manager.